 Open to Friends and friends of Friends.

-The 2019 Yorkshire Friends Holiday School will be held at Bootham School,York, from Sunday 18 August to Sunday 25 August 2019.
+The 2019 Yorkshire Friends Holiday School was held at Bootham School,York, from Sunday 18 August to Sunday 25 August 2019.

 - – read the epistle as part of your meetings or display it so people can read it;